wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 ==========================================

 TODO:
- * modify all references to custom_env into debconf-get calls
+ * modify custom_part.sh to include deb-conf hostname for lvm volume group name
  * add haveged also in initramfs of target boot
  * grub: textonly, no quiet as boot parameter